nasherm/lox-box/README.md

     ./plox.py

 ## Rox (status: building)
-This is a bytecode VM for Lox written in Rust.
+This is a compiler for Lox written in Rust.
 Following in the tradition of other bytecode VMs such as the JVM, and LLVM, this leverages the [three phase compiler model](https://www.aosabook.org/en/llvm.html).
 Written in Rust, it uses the features of the development language to allow for well typed, memory safe development.